anandbanik/carsales-fabric/README.md

 ```

 Generated crypto material of all members, block and tx files are placed in shared `artifacts` folder on the host.

-Please wait for 7 mins before making the containers online as the certificates are generated 7 mins in advance.
+Please wait for 7 mins before making the containers online as the certificates are generated 7 mins in future.

-Start docker containers of all members:
+Start the fabric docker containers of all members, this will start the blockchain network:
 ```bash
 ./network.sh -m up
 ```

-Once the blockchain container are up, next step is to start the API servers for each organization.
+Once the fabric container are up, next step is to start the API servers for each organization.

 ```bash
 ./network.sh -m api-up
 ```

-Next step is to install all the smart contracts (chaincode) to there respective node and create, join and warm-up all the channels.
+Once the API servers are up, next step would be to install all the smart contracts (chaincode) to there respective nodes and join the channels.

 ```bash
 ./network.sh -m install